cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-09-17-surviving- the-ai-revolution-as-a-software-engineer.md

 In particular, those that are still valuable in the job market.
 Grounding these skills with our innate human attributes is what poses a substantial challenge for machines to mimic or automate, thereby standing as our defense against potential labor obsolescence.

-The following is a list of 10 skills that I believe will not just be beneficial but absolutely vital in the next years dominated by AI:[^6]
+The following is a list of 10 skills[^6] that I believe will not just be beneficial but absolutely vital in the next years dominated by AI:

 [//]: # (---------------------------------------------------------------)
 **#1: Getting understanding.**